landresarias/webex_project/webex_project_backend/ReadMe_backend.txt

 This text file is a guide on how to start the test backend in postman.
 1.- I have created a local database connection in MySQL, called webex.
-I code the necessary elements for the connection, In the backend, following the path src/main/resources/ in the application.properties file, .
+In the backend, following the path src/main/resources/ in the application.properties file, I code the necessary elements for the connection.
 2.- In the path src/main/java/com.example.webex_project_backend I have created several packages to configure the handling of the data.
 3.- The first package created is: model, with a user file to create and structure a table in the database called test.
 4.- Second, I have created a package (repositories) with a file (UserReposIntef) which calls the JpaRepository class